switch-ch/cloudservice-owncloud/source/intro.rst

 As we NRENs start to implement cloud services, we are all facing similar challenges and problems.
-In order to reduce the amount of separate work, discovery and solving of problemns, the NREN community is collaborating on a set of guides for various services that cover items from the following list:
+In order to reduce the amount of separate work, discovery and solving of problems, the NREN community is collaborating on a set of guides for various services that cover items from the following list:

 * Service Definition
 * Implementation
 * Operations
 * Legal Aspects / SLA
-* Tariff Models
+* Tariff and Business Models
 * Real World Experiences / Use Cases

 This book specifically covers a file sync and share service based on ownCloud_.